anabeldorado/anabeldorado.github.io/index.md

 <div class="withSidenote" markdown="1">

 Figure 1 shows us that the ratio of women in Hollywood has remained fairly constant over time, staying close to 30% until the 2010s.
 The 40% mark has been broken for the first time during this decade, getting actresses closer to parity.
 This increasing trend seems to have started in the 70s, and allows us to fit a regression line to the ratios from the 70s to today.
 If the industry keeps evolving at this rate, we could naively say that parity would be reached in 2064.
 If the 70s really were the start of this increase, can it be explained by any significant event in history ?
 According to our [timeline](https://www.history.com/topics/womens-history/womens-history-us-timeline), the 60s saw the occurrence of two major events for women's rights in the US: the Equal Pay Act and the Civil Rights Act.
-The Equal Pay Act prohibits a difference of salary based on sex while the Civil Rights Act prohibits (amongst others) employment discrimination based on sex.
-These two events were a huge step towards gender equality and they might have prompted a change in mentality, resulting in the proportion of women in movies increasing.
+The Equal Pay Act prohibits a difference in salary based on sex, while the Civil Rights Act prohibits, amongst others, employment discrimination based on sex.
+These two events were a huge step towards gender equality, and they might have prompted a change in mentality, resulting in the proportion of women in movies increasing.

 <figure class="sidenote">
     <img src="images/Equal_Pay_Act.jpg">